SringayKeno/School_District_Analysis/README.md

 ### How the District Summary is Affected?

-With the math and reading scores for Thomas High School replaced with NaNs the passing reading, passing math and the overall passing percentages all dropped approximately 1 percent for the district.
+With the math and reading scores for Thomas High School's ninth grade replaced with NaNs the passing reading, passing math and the overall passing percentages all dropped approximately 1 percent for the district.
 See images 1 and 2 below.
+Thomas High's ninth grade consisted of 461 students.

 (image 1) district summary after first analysis
 <img width="800" alt="district_summary_initial" src="https://user-images.githubusercontent.com/102890151/166126312-31d4b355-ebf1-48a9-a08d-30509cbfd886.png">